aloy/qqplotr/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" style="display: block; margin: auto;" />

 To construct Q-Q plots with other theoretical distributions we may use the `distribution` parameter.
 Specific distributional parameters may be passed as a list to the `dparams` paramater.

-> Note that distributional parameters have little impact when building Q-Q plots, as changing them will only modify the x-axis range.
-In contrast, those paramaters will have a higher effect on P-P plots.
+> Note that distributional parameters have little impact when building
+> Q-Q plots, as changing them will only modify the x-axis range.
+In
+> contrast, those paramaters will have a higher effect on P-P plots.

-Now, let's use draw the Q-Q plot functions for the *mean ozone levels* from the `airquality` dataset .
+Now, let’s use draw the Q-Q plot functions for the *mean ozone levels* from the `airquality` dataset .
 Since the data is non-negative, lets choose the Exponential distribution (`exp`) as the theoretical.

-> It is important to note that the distribution nomenclature follows that from the `stats` package.
-So, if you wish to provide a custom distribution, you may do so by creating the density, cumulative, quantile, and random functions following the standard nomenclature from the `stats` package, i.e., for the `"custom"` distribution, you must define `"dcustom"`, `"pcustom"`, `"qcustom"`, and `"rcustom"` functions.
+> It is important to note that the distribution nomenclature follows
+> that from the `stats` package.
+So, if you wish to provide a custom
+> distribution, you may do so by creating the density, cumulative,
+> quantile, and random functions following the standard nomenclature
+> from the `stats` package, i.e., for the `"custom"` distribution, you
+> must define `"dcustom"`, `"pcustom"`, `"qcustom"`, and `"rcustom"`
+> functions.

-That being said, let's set `distribution = "exp"` and `rate = 2` (the latter one just to exemplify the usage of `dparams`):
+That being said, let’s set `distribution = "exp"` and `rate = 2` (the latter one just to exemplify the usage of `dparams`):

 ``` r
 di <- "exp" # exponential distribution